Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

    RTP: para_foc_const            size = 24 Bytes
    RTP: example_1_xdc_def_pos_xz  size = 2048 Bytes

-5. List for the md5sum of result and the comparison result with model output.
+5. List of the md5sum of result and the comparison result with model output.
    Only values that meet both conditions of Error judgement are considered computational errors.
-   Also the output of mult could be converted to png format use the command like "python L3/models/data2png.py L3/tests/scanline_AllinAIE/package_sw_emu/sd_card/data/xf_output_res.txt".
+   Also, the output of mult could be converted to png format use the command like "python L3/models/data2png.py L3/tests/scanline_AllinAIE/package_sw_emu/sd_card/data/xf_output_res.txt".

 .. code-block:: shell